meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-12-how-to-scale-meteor.md

 ### Deploying

 It is very important to deploy your Meteor app correctly and configure the servers carefully.
 If possible, try consulting someone who knows how.
-Otherwise you can use [Meteor-Up](https://github.com/arunoda/meteor-up), which I built to deploy production-quality Meteor apps.
+Otherwise you can use [Meteor Up](https://github.com/arunoda/meteor-up), which I built to deploy production-quality Meteor apps.

 ## Configuring the Load Balancer (HaProxy)